Summary of what I know and where to get more info…

 Apply for a Medical Baseline.
 California’s utilities offer a medical baseline for patients who require extra electricity & gas for health reasons- including us POTS and MCAS patients, that can significantly lower your bills.
 The energy needed to keep your home cool or warm enough can be expensive, and isn’t really optional.
 Check out your local utility to see what programs they have available.
 Applying should be as simple as you and your doctor filling out a form.

 Have an Accommodation Card.
 Dysautonomia International has a great accommodation card that can do the explaining for you: Accommodation Cards.
 Great to use when you need a little extra help at an organized event or facility.

 Flying.
 I talk about flying with POTS: A Traumatic Flight with POTS.
 TLDR: It’s equivalent to being at 6000-8000 feet in elevation.
 Hydration, compression and xanax help a lot.

 Embrace Hobbies.
 You’re still here, worthwhile and can still find satisfying ways to spend your time.
 I started a series about good hobbies for us chronically ill.

 Understanding More Science Behind the Conditions

 Research Updates!
 Get research updates and local event info from Dysautonomia International, a patient advocacy group that raises money itself to fund dysautonomia research.
-Frequent updates are found on their Facebook page, and occasional updates are sent to Dysautonomia International’s Email List.
+Choice frequent updates are found on their Facebook page.

 Histamine!
 I write about the great many roles this helpful (and sometimes unhelpful) little chemical can play: What’s Histamine Doing in Your Body?